 Not your regular chicken curry, but with almost the same ingredients, we are transforming chicken into a stellar dish today.
 Karahi Chicken is on the menu at pretty much every restaurant and it always makes the top #5 list of favourites.
 For good reason.
 The flavours of this dish are unbeatable, and work so well when you want chicken curry but different.

 There is some work that goes into this dish, and the list of ingredients will feel slightly long.
 But when you break this down step by step like I've done here for you, you'll realise that it's pretty simple actually.
 And the entire dish takes 45 minutes from start to finish, which is a winner when you want something special.

-Marinate Chicken: Start by marinating chicken with thick curd (or greek yogurt) and spices.
-This step helps tenderise the chicken and packs it with flavour.
-I like to use ‘curry cut’ chicken which is basically a whole chicken cut into 1.5 inch pieces.
+Chicken: I like to use 'curry cut' chicken which is basically a whole chicken cut into 1.5 inch pieces.
 You can easily use only thighs and drumsticks if you like.
 I do recommend using bone in chicken for best results because the chicken stays juicy.

-Roasted Onion Capsicum: This is another step that you can prep and keep ready before you start making the curry.
-Onions (I’ve used pearl onions but you can easily use whole shallots or onion petals), whole red chillies and cubed capsicum are roasted together in ghee on a really high flame till they char around the edges.
+Roasted Onion Capsicum: I've used pearl onions but you can easily use whole shallots or onion petals, whole red chillies and cubed capsicum.
+We roast them together in ghee on a really high flame till they char around the edges.
 This is added towards the end for sweet, spicy, smoky flavours.
 Karahi chicken gets its distinct flavour and aroma from these.

 - Whole Spices: Start by sauteing whole spices in oil till the cumin (jeera) starts spluttering